Get the best out of your new benchtop

 One of the most important elements in your kitchen design, is the bench top.

 Not only is this important for aesthetic purposes, but a kitchen benchtop will be one of the most used surfaces in your home, so it is crucial that you choose the surface that is right for your lifestyle and budget.
+Central Avenue Homes has used Coastline Kitchens to create magnificent kitchens in our homes for over 20 years

 That said, the bench tops are one of the key features of any kitchen, or more to the point your home.

-They need to be durable for everyday use, they also provide inspiration for the overall design of the kitchen space and adjacent living and dining areas.
+Benchtops need to be durable for everyday use, they also provide inspiration for the overall design of the kitchen space and adjacent living and dining areas.

 So, it’s important to ask yourself a few basic questions about your new kitchen benchtops.